 Welcome & Introduction

 Thank you for accepting the invitation to complete this questionnaire concerning your experiences with the above named Working Group (WG).
 Your Chartering Organization (CO) and other ICANN stakeholders are keenly interested in learning about the effectiveness of its chartered teams by asking participants for their assessments, perspectives, and insights concerning various aspects of the Working Group's operations, norms, logistics, decision-making, and outputs.
 The results of your feedback will be used to identify improvement areas in the guidelines, tools, methods, templates, and procedures applicable to Working Groups.
-Summary reports will be shared not only with your Working Group, but the larger GNSO stakeholder community.

-Confidentiality: We will be asking you for identifying information to ensure that each response is valid.
-Your individual responses will not be accessible by anyone other than the ICANN Staff Administrator and they will not be disclosed or published in a way that could be matched to your identity.
+You may remain anonymous when responding to this survey, meaning that you do not need to provide your name.
+If you choose to provide your name and/or email address, this will only be seen by staff administering this survey.
+Staff will only use this information to get in touch with you if there are any follow-up questions after the survey has been administered.

+After this survey is closed, a report will be produced summarizing the results.
+The report will include:

+Aggregated responses to all questions in which respondents select from a menu of choices or from a numerical scale.

+Full text of any narrative responses, such as comments or explanations of their numerical scores.

+The report will be publicly available:

+It will be sent to Council leadership, the WG leadership team, and the Council liaison to the WG and will be shared with the full Council, upon request.

+It will be sent to the publicly-archived Working Group mailing list and posted on the Working Group’s public wiki.

 If you have any questions or concerns about this self-assessment instrument, please send an email to: gnso-secs@icann.org and we will try to address them promptly.